Larissa-Cury/E-commerceProject/README.md

 With the tables created, I used INSERT BULK to insert the corresponding CSV files from my computer into the new tables

-## Creating a data model in SQL
+## Creating a Data Model in SQL

-### Step 1: Create the empty data model, still without the relantionships
+### Step 1: Create the Empty Data Model (Without Relationships)

 <img align="right" width="500" height="320" src="https://drive.google.com/uc?id=12Uq57n-5zp_Eo0GuFGSrNasFWk6jq7vk">

-I created a diagram to display the data model via creating a new DB Diagram.
-The picture displays it.
+I created a diagram to display the initial data model by setting up a new DB Diagram.
+The image above shows the data model without any established relationships.

 <br><br>

-<br><br>
+---

-### Step 2: Estabilish the relantionships among the PK and FK of the tables.
+### Step 2: Establish the Relationships Among the Primary Keys (PK) and Foreign Keys (FK)

 <img align="right" width="500" height="320" src="https://drive.google.com/uc?id=1NPc9k9RbpJe9gcHcbza6zPkMgbZpIT69">

-Then, I used ALTER TABLE to establish the relationships between each PK and its corresponding foreign keys (FK) with the SQL code represented in the picture.
+Next, I used the `ALTER TABLE` statement to establish the relationships between each PK and its corresponding FK, as represented in the image above.

 <br><br>

-<br><br>
+---

-### Step 3: Display the final data model
+### Step 3: Display the Final Data Model

 <img align="right" width="500" height="320" src="https://drive.google.com/uc?id=13vkSjDcsHWd3Bx9m76MUaxjyL8oX2g0-">

-The diagram visually represents the final data model I created by relationating the tables according to their respective PK and FKs.
+The final diagram visually represents the completed data model, showing the relationships between the tables according to their respective PK and FK.

 Click <a href="https://github.com/Larissa-Cury/E-commerceProject/tree/8ac17a02d44452e4108c29fb308b85404a9ba64a/SQL%20Files/Create%20DB" target="_blank">here</a> to access the SQL code in Github